WHO CAN JOIN?

 All licensed veterinary technicians are eligible for LVT membership (non-voting)

-One time payment for a lifetime of membership
+One time payment for a lifetime of membership.
+A check must be submitted for payment.

 JOIN ONLINE TODAY!